Smart contracts and reaction-function games

 \begin{observation} A profile of constant reaction functions is a reaction-function equilibrium if and only if its unique fixed point is a Nash equilibrium in the strategic game. \end{observation}

-To conclude that a profile \emph{is not} a reaction-function equilibrium, it suffices to consider constant deviations: if a player can beneficially deviate through some reaction function, then there is also a constant reaction that the player can deviate through.
-If player $i$ targets the preferred fixed point $a' \in \mathcal{E}(R'_i, R_{-i})$ by deviating through~$R'_i$, then $i$ also beneficially deviates by always playing~$a'_i$ (as then $a'$ again is a fixed point).
-This parallels mixed-strategy equilibrium, where it analogously suffices to consider pure-strategy deviations.
-Example~\ref{EX:BR} illustrates this point and shows that the best-reply profile need not be a reaction-function equilibrium and that always playing a \emph{dominated} action can be superior to playing the dominating action.
+To conclude whether a profile is a reaction-function equilibrium or not, it suffices to consider constant deviations.
+This is recorded in Observation~\ref{OBS:constdeviation}.
+Indeed, if player $i$ targets the preferred fixed point $a' \in \mathcal{E}(R'_i, R_{-i})$ by deviating through~$R'_i$, then $i$ also beneficially deviates through the constant reaction $R''_i$ comprised of always playing~$a'_i$ as then $a' \in \mathcal{E}(R''_i,R_{-i})$. \footnote{This parallels mixed-strategy equilibrium, where it analogously suffices to consider pure-strategy deviations.}